Airflow 101: Building Your First Workflow¶

 .

-The precedence rules for a task are as follows:
+The precedence for task arguments is as follows:

 Explicitly passed arguments